Marine Solar Panels 101

 Features and Characteristics

-3. High Efficiency: To make the most of the limited space on a boat, marine solar panels are designed to be highly efficient, converting as much sunlight as possible into electrical energy.
+- Highest Efficiency: To make the most of the limited space on a boat, marine solar panels should be designed to be highly efficient, converting as much sunlight as possible into electrical energy.
+Ours offer 24.4% efficiency, the highest commercially available.
+The cells themselves are also shade tolerant unlike most solar cells.

 Types of Marine Solar Panels